 You are going to love making and using this Gluten Free, Low FODMAP Nacho Seasoning.
 This seasoning is not as salty as the bought packets of taco seasoning, so your family may just need to adjust to the difference.
 But it has no high FODMAP ingredients (onion and garlic powders) that many people need to avoid.
 I add roast onion infused oil and garlic infused oil to whatever I am making with this nacho seasoning.
 It does have the exotic taste and aroma of ground cumin seed.
 When you make this, you’ll be able to smell the sweaty sock-ness, and never miss packets of taco seasoning again.

 One of our family favourite meals is a big plate of nachos, with delicious nacho meat on organic corn chips, served with organic cheese, organic sour cream and homemade salsa (lactose free dairy for my husband and I).
 The kids love it and ask for seconds.
 I love it because it is a super quick meal to make, and I know it has vegetables in it!
-I make up a big batch of nacho meat (or nacho mix), which is grassfed mince, finely grated veges, tomato salsa, nacho seasoning, garlic and onion oil.
+I make up a big batch of nacho mince, which is grassfed mince, finely grated veges, tomato salsa, nacho seasoning, garlic and onion oil.
 I then freeze it in portioned containers, so that we always have it on hand to make easy dinners.
+I also use it in Nacho Beef Meatball Nachos!

 low fodmap nacho seasoning